B Sc (Med) MB BS (Hons) FRACP PhD

 Crispin is a consultant gastroenterologist at Royal Prince Alfred Hospital, and the surrounding RPA health campus (including Chris O’Brien Lifehouse, and Sydney Day Surgery).

-He is the clinical lead in Inflammatory Bowel Diseases (IBD) at RPA Hospital, and of the Lifehouse Rapid Access Endoscopy Programme.
+He is the head of Inflammatory Bowel Diseases (IBD) at RPA Hospital, and of the Lifehouse Rapid Access Endoscopy Programme.
 He has special expertise and research interests in IBD, advanced endoscopy, and cancer screening.

 Crispin trained at RPA prior to undertaking a fellowship at Concord Hospital, where he commenced his doctoral research in IBD and endoscopy.
 He travelled to Oxford, UK to work as a senior clinical fellow in IBD under Professor Simon Travis (then president of the European Crohn’s and Colitis Organisation).
 He produced further work towards his doctoral thesis this year, which was completed upon his return.